About This Location

-The Pepperell Covered Bridge is a historic covered bridge located in Pepperell, Massachusetts.
-It is the closest covered bridge to Boston and one of three open to vehicular traffic in the state.
+The Pepperell Covered Bridge, a cherished historical landmark nestled in Pepperell, Massachusetts, holds a unique distinction as not only the closest covered bridge to Boston but also one of only three such bridges open to vehicular traffic in the entire state.

 The origins of this bridge trace back to a bygone era, with bridges at this very location dating as far back as 1740.
 The initial bridge, known as Jewett’s Bridge, was constructed across the serene Nashua River in that year.
 However, it etched its place in history on April 19, 1775, when it became the site of a remarkable event.
 Prudence Cummings Wright, a true Patriot from Pepperell, displayed remarkable valor as she intercepted and apprehended two Tory spies en route to deliver crucial intelligence to the British army at Jewett’s Bridge.
 Wright and a group of courageous women thwarted their mission, earning accolades for their remarkable bravery during those tumultuous times.

 In 1845, a town gathering convened in Pepperell to contemplate the construction of a new bridge in the same location, eventually leading to the creation of the bridge we know today.
 Captain Levi Parker, a respected figure in the community, was entrusted with its construction, and in honor of his role, the bridge was fittingly named after him.
 The design of this new bridge mirrored that of Runnell’s Bridge, located just across the state line in nearby Hollis, New Hampshire.